 - The Rebound subverts this- when Aram Finklestein wakes up a hungover Sandy, she immediately assumes they slept together.
 They hadn't yet.

 - The first story in the Japanese horror film Kwaidan, "Black Hair."
 The samurai returns home to the innocent wife he abandoned, and they spend the night together.
 The next morning, he wakes up to find that he has been sleeping with a corpse in a state of very advanced decay.

 - Ernest Scared Stupid uses the horror variation, when a little girl checking for monsters under her bad finds a hideous troll in bed next to her when she finishes.

-- In Kiss Kiss Bang Bang, Harry is catching up with his childhood crush at a party.
-Immediately cut to the next morning when he finds himself in bed with her initially antagonistic friend.
+- In Kiss Kiss Bang Bang, Harry is catching up with his childhood crush Harmony at a party.
+We then immediately cut to the next morning with Harry finding himself in bed with one of Harmony's seemingly clingy friends.